 Recent hoard and coin finds prompted Ashton to reattribute this type to the Troad, probably Lampsakos (Ashton Memnon, NC 162 (2002), pp. 11-15).
 Ashton suggests ME refers to Memnon of Rhodes, that these coins were struck at Lampsakos when he controlled the city and similar coins inscribed EY and NI possibly refer to Memnon's subordinates.
 Memnon of Rhodes was a prominent Greek commander in the service of the Persian Achaemenid Empire.
 Related by marriage to the Persian aristocracy, he served the Persian king for most of his life.
 Memnon was arguably the toughest defender to challenge Alexander and was nearly successful in putting a halt to his advance.

 , under Memnon of Rhodes, c.
 360 - 340 B.C.; obverse radiate youthful head of Helios right; reverse rose in profile, M-E flanking low across field; very rare

-Catalog current as of Saturday, March 23, 2019.
+Catalog current as of Monday, July 22, 2019.

 Page created in 0.5 seconds.